SAP-samples/ui5-typescript-helloworld/step-by-step.md

 npm install --save-dev ui5-tooling-transpile
 ```

-Then add the following configuration at the end of your `ui5.yaml`:
+Then add the following configuration at the end of your `ui5.yaml`.
+Make sure the indentation levels are correct, with "builder" and "server" on the same level as "framework":

 ```yaml
 builder: